 Do you own a home in Sydney and wonder how much it will cost to renovate your bathroom?

-A brand new bathroom not only spruces up the look of your home, but can also raise its overall value.
-Instead of ‘guesstimating’ how much your new bathroom will cost, this guide will give you a more comprehensive look into the costs of renovating a bathroom in Sydney so you can make a better, smarter decision.
+A brand new bathroom not only spruces up the look of your home but can also raise its overall value.
+Instead of ‘guesstimating’ how much your bathroom will cost, this guide will give you a more comprehensive look into the costs of renovating a bathroom from a new shower to upgraded tapware so you can make a better, smarter decision.

 - Bathroom Renovation cost (Industry Average): $19,553

 - Structural and Luxury Bathroom Renovations: $30,000+

 Average cost for different types of bathroom renovations

 Last year, the Housing Industry Association revealed the average cost of a bathroom renovation is $19,553.
 However, this is just an average, and there are several different types of renovations – from small makeovers to complete renovations through to luxury upgrades.
 For any renovation, you will need to consider plumbing, tiling, cabinetry, baths, basins, vanities, shower screens, tapware and toilet bowls.
 A clear understanding of the costs involved can help you set a more accurate budget for your renovation plans.
 Unless you have your own plans, you will most likely need to budget for design and drafting costs as well.